Product Update: What's New From August

 This is a recap at the end of August 2017 to share with you all of the exciting new features in Just Ask Users.

-By the way, if you need a Just Ask Users account, you can get one right here.
+By the way, if you need a Just Ask Users account, you can get one at the bottom of this blog post.
 It’s 100% free to start planning, managing and making sense of your UX research projects.

 Studies, Observations, and Themes in UX research

 When you run a user study, the number of data points that result from your research grows quickly.
 We thought about how we could make software to help you get through this mountain of information and get to the findings you need to be successful.

 With the new Insights module that we created in August, you can cut 50% of the time that you need to process the results from your studies.
 It allows you to create studies, collect the observations you make during those studies, then slice and dice the observations to find patterns and recurring themes.